waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - There is a hidden, one-way passage concealed in the western wall on 1F.
 (Result: The western wall from (2,3) to (2,18) has been systematically checked and yielded no results.)
     - The Escape Rope item is scripted to function differently within Mt.
 Moon, acting as a warp to the central B2F area instead of the cave entrance.
 (Result: Using an Escape Rope on Mt.
 Moon 1F functioned normally, warping me to the last used Pokémon Center on Route 4.)
     - A specific, seemingly mundane rock in Mt.
 Moon is a disguised ladder that can only be activated by having a Clefairy in the first slot of the party.
 (Result: Systematically checked all rocks on 1F and a portion of B1F.
 No results.)
     - The Hiker's line 'I'm on a break' is a literal statement of need.
 He is thirsty, and giving him a specific drink item will make him move.
 (Result: Failed.
-Interacting with him only produces the dialogue "Kids like you shouldn't be here!".
+Interacting with him only produces the dialogue 'Kids like you shouldn't be here!'.
 No option to give him an item was presented).
     - An un-revived fossil Pokémon can be acquired by fishing in one of the small, seemingly decorative water pools inside Mt.
 Moon.
 (Status: All known water pools in Mt.
 Moon appear to be in unreachable map partitions).
     - The Rocket Grunt will accept a Pokémon that is thematically a 'fossil' but is not from a revived fossil item.
 The player's Marowak, due to its skull, might qualify, but only after undergoing a secret event.
 (Sub-hypothesis: Use Moon Stone on it.
 Result: Failed.
 The game displays 'NOT ABLE').
     - The Pokémon Tower is a red herring for the fossil quest.
 (Failed: Interacting with ghost spot and 'anemic' Channeler with Marowak in party yielded no results).
 - **Active Hypotheses:**
     - The 'fossil' the Rocket Grunt wants is a fainted Pokémon.
+    - Giving the Little Girl on the Celadon Mart Roof the correct drink will trigger an event that opens a path to the eastern side of 4F.

 # V. Game & World Mechanics
 - **Battle Menu Anomaly:** The game appears to intentionally restrict move selection in certain wild battles to the first move slot.
 Strategy: For low-stakes wild battles, running is the most efficient option.
 - **Party Menu 'SWITCH' Lock:** The game appears to intentionally prevent the use of the 'SWITCH' command in the party menu under certain, currently unknown, conditions.
 This was observed after multiple failed escape attempts in Mt.
 Moon.
 - **Pokemon Tower 6F Healer Change:** The friendly Channeler at (13,11) is no longer a healer.
-Her dialogue has changed to "I feel anemic and weak...".
+Her dialogue has changed to 'I feel anemic and weak...'.
+- **Impassable Decorative Grass:** The small grass patches inside the Celadon Department Store are purely decorative and act as impassable walls.
+- **POKé DOLL Escape:** A POKé DOLL can be used to guarantee an escape from a wild Pokémon battle.

 # VI.
+Tile Mechanics
+- **ground / grass:** Standard walkable tiles.
+- **impassable:** Walls, counters, and other solid objects.
+Cannot be entered.
+- **ledge:** Can only be jumped down (from Y-1 to Y+2 in one move).
+Acts as a wall from all other directions.
+- **steps:** The only way to transition between `ground` and `elevated_ground`.
+- **elevated_ground:** Walkable, but at a different height.
+Cannot be accessed directly from `ground`.
+- **cuttable:** A tree that can be cut with HM Cut.
+Becomes `ground` but respawns on map change.
+- **water:** Requires HM Surf to cross.
+- **Warp Tiles (ladders, doors, etc.):** Tiles that transport the player to another map or location.

+# VII.
+Automation Ideas
+- **General Menu Navigator Tool:** A tool that takes the output of `menu_analyzer` and a target option, then generates the required button presses to navigate to and select it.
+- **Puzzle Item Agent:** An agent that takes an NPC's request for an item and the player's inventory, then suggests a logical order for trying items.

+# VIII.
 Self-Assessment Log
 - **(Turn 210956):** Failed mandatory self-assessment.
 Misread map data.
 Acknowledged input drops and need to retry failed navigation.
 - **(Turn 211006):** Failed to immediately fix `select_move_in_battle` tool, violating immediate maintenance directive.
 - **(Turn 211057):** Failed to use `battle_anomaly_detector_agent`.
 Identified need to improve notepad and create new tools.